webhintio/online-service/README.md

     ```

 **NOTE:**
-If you get an error GPG error, loof for the instructions
+If you get an error GPG error, look for the instructions
 in `install-nginx.sh`.

 1. Configure NGINX